OpenCLTBrigade/join-slack/README.md

 # join-slack
-This is a PHP Application from https://levels.io/slack-typeform-auto-invite-sign-ups/.
+Note: This App is no longer being used, Slack invites are now sent by Laddr This is a PHP Application from https://levels.io/slack-typeform-auto-invite-sign-ups/.
 Questions can be directed to Riley Childs: me <at> rileychilds <dot> me